Azure/azure-quickstart-templates/oms-cloudfoundry-solution/README.md

 	1. **Oms Workspace Name**: Enter the name of your existing workspace, or enter a name for your new workspace
 	1. **Oms Workspace Region**: Select the region where your existing workspace is located, or select a region for your new workspace
 	1. **Oms Workspace Sku**: Select the pricing tier of the workspace
-1. Once you have customized all the parameters, click *Create*
+1. Once you have customized all the parameters, click *Purchase*.

 ## Exploring the workspace
 Once the template has been deployed successfully, you need to deploy the [Microsoft Azure Log Analytics Nozzle](https://github.com/Azure/oms-log-analytics-firehose-nozzle) to collect Cloud Foundry metrics and logs to the workspace.
 If the workspace is newly created, it might take several minutes for data to be injected after the nozzle is started.